roq-trading/roq-cpp-samples/src/roq/samples/example-2/README.md

 ./roq-samples-example-2 --name test ~/deribit.sock ~/coinbase-pro.sock
 ```

-> The paths used for the UNIX domain sockets obviously depend on how
+> *The paths used for the UNIX domain sockets obviously depend on how
-> you configure and launch your gateways.
+> you configure and launch your gateways*.